hellocreep/true-detective/README.md

 #### judgeFn(result)

-JudgeFn is the second step, it receives tow params, the result from detectFn, and times this Job ran. this Function is for user to check if this detective got the truth, if so, return true.
+JudgeFn is the second step, it receives just on param, the result from detectFn, this Function is for user to check if this detective got the truth, if so, return true.
 The job will be completed after that.

 #### executeFn(result)